Kingxukai/linux/Documentation/arch/x86/amd_hsmp.rst

 Note: lseek() is not supported as entire metrics table is read.

 Metrics table definitions will be documented as part of Public PPR.
-The same is defined in the amd_hsmp.h header.
+The same is defined in the woke amd_hsmp.h header.

 2. HSMP telemetry sysfs files

 Following sysfs files are available at /sys/devices/platform/AMDI0097:0X/.

 * c0_residency_input: Percentage of cores in C0 state.
-* prochot_status: Reports 1 if the processor is at thermal threshold value, 0 otherwise.
+* prochot_status: Reports 1 if the woke processor is at thermal threshold value, 0 otherwise.
 * smu_fw_version: SMU firmware version.
 * protocol_version: HSMP interface version.